tlsnotary/tlsn/crates/examples/attestation/README.md

 ### Private Data

-The examples above demonstrate TLSNotary with public data.
-TLSNotary can also be used for private data by adding the necessary headers (e.g., an authentication token) or cookies to the request.
-To run a private data example:
+The examples above demonstrate how to use TLSNotary with publicly accessible data.
+TLSNotary can also be utilized for private data that requires authentication.
+To access this data, you can add the necessary headers (such as an authentication token) or cookies to your request.
+To run an example that uses an authentication token, execute the following command:

 ```shell
 # notarize
 SERVER_PORT=4000 cargo run --release --example attestation_prove -- authenticated